 This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

-Before submitting you should read over the guidelines here, format using our template, then register an account (or login if you have an existing account).This short video provides an overview of the submission process, and how to convert your paper into a journal article.
+Before submitting you should read over the guidelines here, format using our template, then register an account (or login if you have an existing account).This visual guide outlines the publishing process from pre-submission to publication.
+The short video below provides an overview of the submission process, and how to convert your paper into a journal article.

 The Essex Student Journal is an online multi-disciplinary academic journal, run by and for University of Essex students.
 The journal is dedicated to the publication of high-quality undergraduate and postgraduate writing and is committed to creating accessible and engaging content for a non-specialist readership.
 The Essex Student Journal encourages and celebrates student research by offering valuable early experience of academic publishing and the peer review process.
 More information about the Essex Student Journal is available here.

 The journal accepts work by the university students from all subjects areas.

 Peer ReviewThis journal operates a double blind peer review policy, meaning that neither the author nor the reviewer will be aware of each other's identities.
 If you are a PhD student and are interested in becoming a peer reviewer, you can find more information in our peer reviewer guidance here.

 Essex Student Journal is open for submission with no deadline; articles are published online when ready.
 Publications must be submitted by current students, or based on coursework written whilst studying at the University of Essex.
 The submission must be in English, and of high quality (for example coursework that has received a mark of 75% or higher).

 We currently accept these types of papers from all subject areas: